 In the last decade, geopolitical shifts, technical convergence, and the emergence of significant non-state actors (such as terrorists or ‘super fixers’), have increased the extent to which TSOC intersects with, and therefore jeopardises, Australia’s national security.
 This course updates participants about the current state of TSOC; investigation, intelligence and legal challenges; Australia’s response (at state, federal and international levels); and critically examines the ‘so what’ for national security and law enforcement.

-One key recent response is the formation of the Department of Home Affairs in December 2017.
-This portfolio unites the federal agencies responsible for domestic security, law enforcement and border security, as well as those that facilitate trade and legitimate travel and migration.
+The Department of Home Affairs unites the federal agencies responsible for domestic security, law enforcement and border security, as well as those that facilitate trade and legitimate travel and migration.
 This integrated capability has a mandate to investigate the expanding intersection points between national security and organised crime.
 From a federal perspective, Home Affairs is improving coordination and cooperation enabling information and intelligence sharing at a range of levels.
 Policing organised crime remains a federated responsibility across our States and Territories.
 The intersection between organised crime and national security has further catalysed the need for co-operation and improved communication between state, territory and federal capabilities.

 Join leading Australian and international leaders and academics for an update on TSOC.
 Gain insight into investigative techniques and the new challenges for countering this national security threat.
-Understand the recent legislative changes, including for Home Affairs.
+Understand the recent legislative changes.
 Network with others from state, territory and federal jurisdictions.
 A policy options paper will be developed from this program.

 Ms Sandra Bourke, Manager Course Design & Delivery